MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-guide.md

 ## What can you do with the data?

+One way to interact with the data is to utilize the Guides Analytics reports, and another way is to use [Microsoft Power Automate to automate workflows](https://docs.microsoft.com/power-automate/), for example when a new guide session starts or ends.

 The Guides Analytics reports are designed to help you answer high-level questions about guides usage.
 For example:

 - How many guides have been used to date?

-- Is the number of times a guide is run per day increasing, decreasing, or remaining stable over time?
+- Is the number of times a guide is operated per day increasing, decreasing, or remaining stable over time?

 - Which guides take the most time to complete?

+- Are operators completing the guide or only going through half the steps?

 You can also use Guides Analytics to drill into detailed time-tracking information at the task and step levels.
 For example, answer questions such as:

 - Which step of a guide takes the most time?

 - Which step of a guide has the most variability in operator time?
+Is the amount of operation time equally distributed between tasks?

 These reports provide information about operator adoption and usage and give guide authors a data-driven way to improve their guides.
 For example, an author could focus their editing efforts on steps that take a long time to execute or show a high